-The GRE is not required for graduates from an accredited US institution with a $GPA \ge 3.00$.
+The GRE is not required for graduates from an accredited US institution with a GPA \geq 3.00.
 The GRE may be required by the NOCPH MPH Admissions Committee for applicants with a GPA < 3.00.
 The GRE is required for all students graduating from institutions outside the US.